 A disabled person's travel pass enables free public transport for those who qualify within the South Yorkshire area.
 This is open to people aged 5 to 65 years old.

-You may be able to qualify for permit if you:
+You may be able to qualify for a permit if you:

 - are registered blind, partially sighted or deaf